The Patient Review Panel considers applications for a range of procedures related to assisted reproduction.

 Outcomes and decisions of the Panel

-Hearing outcomes are provided on a sealed certificate that sets out the panel’s decision.
-Where appropriate, the Panel will provide written reasons for the decision.
+Hearing outcomes are provided on a certificate that sets out the Panel’s decision.
+The Panel will provide written reasons for the decision.

 A copy of the certificate will be forwarded to your assisted reproductive treatment clinic.

 Panel Guidelines are currently under review and will be available below as they are updated